 In addition to its new blooms, the gardens at Summer Lodge recently unveiled a new games den, which was installed to welcome children of all ages to the hotel for the first time.
 Mike comments: “The den means our younger guests will be kept very busy exploring the garden while also creating some free time for their parents.
 It’s well-stocked with games, paper, pens and toys, and it even has wifi and heating!”

 Mike has plenty of useful tips for creating a beautiful garden at home.
 ‘My suggestion is to consider your garden a bit like an outside room.
 It should be an extension of your home.
 At Summer Lodge we’re trying to create plenty more personal spaces.
 Wander near the pond and you’ll notice a Japanese influence.
 We’re busy creating different pockets, such as a little wild section that we’ve re-established for our resident hedgehogs and frogs.
 My final piece of advice is to try things out and have the confidence to make mistakes—Mother Nature can be very temperamental but don’t be disheartened.”

-Experience the delights of an English country garden in spring while staying at Red Carnation Hotels’ Summer Lodge Country House Hotel, Restaurant and Spa.
+Experience the delights of an English country garden in spring while staying at Red Carnation Hotels’ Summer Lodge Country House Hotel and Restaurant.